psyger99/dbt_bigquery/README.md

 This project builds analytics-ready models on top of **Google Analytics 4 (GA4)** BigQuery export data using **DBT (Data Build Tool)**.

-**DBT** focuses on the transformation side of **ETL**  once it has already been loaded into the warehouse, turning raw source tables into clean, tested, and analytics-ready datasets through modular SQL models, version control, and automated testing.
+**DBT** focuses on the transformation side of **Extract, Transform, Load (ETL)**  once it has already been loaded into the warehouse, turning raw source tables into clean, tested, and analytics-ready datasets through modular SQL models, version control, and automated testing.

 The pipeline follows a **layered design** with **staging (stg)**, **intermediate (int) marts**, **macro helpers** for reusability, and **core data marts (fct/dim)** for downstream analytics.